 1. Agreed prices are fixed prices, being valid until the settlement of the order will be terminated.
 Additional increases, no matter for which reason, are excluded.
 Especially surcharges for import duty, duties and other charges are excluded.

 2. The agreed prices are free location of use, including incidentals, packing and freight expenses.

-3. Unless otherwise specified or agreed, invoices have to be sent by e-mail exclusively to email@example.com.
+3. Unless otherwise specified or agreed, invoices have to be sent by e-mail exclusively to firstname.lastname@example.org.
 Invoices to other e-mail addresses will not be recorded or accepted.
 Only upon our request in individual cases are invoices to be sent by post in the original.
-The invoice address is as follows: "FAM GmbH, KFF-Finanzbuchhaltung PF 3540 39010 Magdeburg"..
+The invoice address is as follows: "BEUMER Minerals & Mining GmbH, KFF-Finanzbuchhaltung c/o PF 3540 39010 Magdeburg".
 We are entitled to pay by means of cheque or giro cheque transfer respectively.
 In this very case the payment will be effected in time when the cheque has been mailed on the due date or when the transfer has been received on the due date by our bank/ our giro centre.

 4. Payments will have to be made either within 14 days on deduction of 3 % discount or within 30 days without deduction.
 The prescribed periods will start on receipt of invoice, however not before the date of inspection of goods received and, as far as documentations and test certificates being part of the delivery scope, not before the contractual delivery.
 Delayed payments based on non-regular delivery papers or incomplete statements on invoices entitle us to appropriate deductions.
 Expirations due to premature delivery of goods depend upon the agreed terms.